This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Certificate NameRequiredEnter the name of the Certificate Manager to use
+Certificate nameRequiredEnter the Certificate Manager name to use

 • Enter within 3-30 characters, including English letters, numbers, and special characters (-, _, .)

-• Cannot be the same as an existing name in use
+• Cannot be the same as an existing name

-TypeRequiredSelect the Certificate Manager type to use
+typeRequiredSelect the Certificate Manager type to use

-User Certificate > Certificate BodyRequiredEnter Server (Leaf) certificate information
+User Certificate > Certificate BodyRequiredEnter Server(Leaf) certificate information

 • Only one certificate can be entered in the certificate body

-• Private Key supports RSA encryption method
+• The Private Key supports the RSA encryption method

-• Enter the entire content including the lines from —–BEGIN RSA PRIVATE KEY—– to —–END RSA PRIVATE KEY—-
+• Enter the entire content, including the lines from —–BEGIN RSA PRIVATE KEY—–to —–END RSA PRIVATE KEY—-

 • Can be omitted when using a private certificate